cell-os/metal-cell/README.md

 Title:         Metal Cell
 Subtitle:    Adobe's Mechanically Sympathetic Datacenter as a Computer
 Project:     Metal Cell
 Author:      Cosmin Lehene
 Affiliation: Adobe
 Web:          httt://metal.corp.adobe.com
 Date:         June 2, 2014
+Updated:   Sept 15, 2014
 Misc:         The current version of this document lives in my stackedit.io - keep that in mind if you want to make any changes

 ##Work in progress!